Author: Randeep Singh / go to all articles on Yoga cure

-Yoga Exercises for Improved Physical Stamina, Pranayama for Endurance
+Yoga Exercises for Improved Physical Stamina and Endurance

 Mental stamina, though a subjective concept has at least six common qualities that have been attributed to it.
 The first one being flexibility; the ability to remain calm in the face of uncertainty with poise and being resourceful enough to generate alternative in case something hasn’t gone as expected.

 A flexible mind is not stagnant, it is always ready to refill itself with new information as per the demand of the situation.
 Next persons with good mental stamina do not lose tract, or enthusiasm in a situation under pressure.
 Their mind remains un wavered as they are continuously reading the threats, difficulties, and the options available in the environment they are in.

 Next is the strength of mind, means the mind doesn’t shake, or retract under adversities.
 The mind has the strength to handle all the pushes and pulls that come along one’s path to achieving the set goal.

 Ethics feed the courage in the minds of people with string mental stamina.
 Such people will never take a short cut to success, they are aware of the possible challenges and the obstacles in the path they have chosen but they want reach their by following the right path even if it is the tougher option to take.

 Strong minded individuals have resilience to bounce back from failures, and misdemeanors they have landed themselves into.
 They do not sit and cry over spilt milk, they immediately begin looking for solutions instead of pondering over why this problem?
 Rather they are more focused on how to handle this problem.
 Lastly they exhibit sportsmanship, ability to take failure, or any criticism in their stride, and not being affected by it.